 UNIV 104: First-Year Success Seminar

 - Think about yourself and your education in new ways.

 - A meaningful and smooth transition to college.

 What will I do in this course?
 You will discover your strengths, develop college academic success and career-ready skills, engage in discussions and activities, write reflectively, interact with faculty and other students, work individually and on a team, and even do a bit of research.
-View our course map to learn more.
+UNIV 104 Course Overview

 Frequently Asked Questions